You are currently living in what can only be considered as the best time in human history.

 During a single session of TMS, a small electromagnetic coil is placed against your skull, just above your forehead.

-When it is turned on, this coil starts to deliver a small magnetic pulse straight into your brain (don’t worry, it is practically painless).
+When it is turned on, this coil starts to deliver a small magnetic pulse straight into a specific area of the brain.

 This pulse stimulates nerve cells found in the regions of your brain that control your mood and emotions.